 Update: After reviewing the 2020 “Lost on Everest” show.

 The hour long show is an sensationalized display of everything that is wrong with society today.
 Much like the print article, it is riddled with obvious errors — such as the location of the ice axe.
-It does not even discuss anything other than the idea that Mallory and Irvine climbed the second step.
+It does not even discuss anything other than the idea that Mallory and Irvine climbed the Second Step.
 And it blatantly distorts facts to present a view they believe their viewers wish to hear.

-For instance, Mark Synnott has a section where he describes a “conga line” to the summit and decries that so many people went at the first weather window.
+For instance, a section describes a “conga line” to the summit and decries that so many people went at the first weather window.
 Curiously, it then cuts to pictures from the south side of the mountain.
-In any case, Mark, the reason there is a large “conga line” at the first weather window is because a team of climbers needs to fix more than 1 mile of rope that makes the final connection from high camp to the summit.
+In any case, the reason there is a large “conga line” at the first weather window is because a team of climbers needs to fix more than 1 mile of rope that makes the final connection from high camp to the summit.
 That much rope weighs several hundred pounds which is obviously well beyond the ability of a small group of climbers to carry.
 The reason they are moving slowly is because they need to attach the ropes to the rocks or drive steaks into the snow.
 Prior to fixing the ropes, they have to either rely on old frayed ropes or no ropes at all.
 They do this at the “first weather window” because it would not make sense to fix the ropes after everyone had climbed the mountain.

 In terms of the use of drones, although the drone provided some interesting views, they apparently only used the drone at higher altitudes on one day.
 This day was early in the season and there was significant snow coverage.
 The pictures were lower resolution than could be achieved with a telephoto lens, but the drone provided a better angle.
 Unfortunately, the only thing the photos show are any potential locations covered in snow.
 When they finally did make their summit push, there was extremely low snow, but they did not take any drone pictures (at least that they showed).